birros/web-archives/README.md

 Some __problems__ may occur when running the application, especially if your desktop environment does not use [GTK+], such as __[Kde]__.

-The installation of __two additional services__ is then required on the system side to solve these problems, requiring the execution of one of these commands depending on your distribution :
+The installation of __tracker service__ is then required on the system side to solve these problems, requiring the execution of one of these commands depending on your distribution :

 __Debian & Ubuntu__ :

-    apt install tracker gvfs-backends
+    apt install tracker

 __Fedora__ :

-    dnf install tracker gvfs
+    dnf install tracker

 ### Other installation methods